Let's forget the ravaging pandemic and all the negativity that surrounded your business last year.

 Indeed, that's a whole lot of glitches right there, and the worst part is, very few IT businesses did anything worthwhile to sort these problems – until the pandemic came around.

-Now, IT companies have no option but to relook their marketing campaigns and, most importantly, devise ways to fix the hitches mentioned above – and that's what this post is all about.
+Now, IT companies have no option but to review their marketing campaigns and, most importantly, devise ways to fix the hitches mentioned above – and that's what this post is all about.

-We're taking a glance at what happened last year and evaluate what information technology companies need to do to change the status quo.
+We're taking a glance at what happened last year and evaluating what information technology companies need to do to change the status quo.